unccd/Prais4-reporting-manual/glossary.md

     The process of assisting the recovery of an ecosystem that has been degraded.
 Restoration seeks to re-establish the pre-existing ecological structure and function, including biotic integrity

 Rio marker
     Indicators developed by the OECD Development Assistance Committee (DAC) to identify activities contributing to meeting the objectives of the three Rio Conventions.
 Rio Markers in use are: climate change mitigation, climate change adaptation, biodiversity, desertification.
 A scoring system of three values is used, in which official development finance activities reported to the DAC CRS are screened and “marked” as either (i) targeting the conventions as a “principal” objective (score “2”) or (ii) as a “significant” objective (score “1”), or (iii) not targeting the objective (score “0”).
 The application of the scoring system is supported by a definition and eligibility criteria for activities contributing to UNCCD.
     In the context of SO5, Rio Markers are a fundamental tool for the identification of DLDD relevant projects, initiatives or activities for SO5-1 (international financial resources).
 Part of the default data provided for SO5-1 are reported under the OECD DAC CRS and marked with Rio Marker for desertification (pincipal or significant).
     For further information on the scoring system under the OECD DAC CRS see Annex 20, https://one.oecd.org/document/DCD/DAC(2024)40/ADD2/FINAL/en/pdf.
     For further information on the OECD methodology used in the provision of default data for SO5, see https://www.oecd.org/en/publications/development-finance-to-combat-desertification-land-degradation-and-drought_23f62ad9-en.html.
     For further information on the methodology used to identify DLDD relevant financial resources, see the Good Practice Guidance for National Reporting on Strategic Objective 5

 Rural population (per cent)
+    One of the factors recommended to estimate the social component of the Drought Vulnerability Index (DVI).
     The percentage of the total population that live in rural areas, which is calculated by subtracting the urban population from the total population. may have greater income inequities, and livelihoods that are more dependent on natural resources, for example, which may make them disproportionately vulnerable to drought.
-    See also ‘Drought Vulnerability Index (DVI)’
+    *See also ‘Drought Vulnerability Index (DVI)’*

 Safely managed drinking water source(s)
     An improved drinking water source which is located on premises, available when needed, and free of fecal and priority chemical contamination.
-See “Improved drinking water sources”
+    *See “Improved drinking water sources”*

 Satellite image/data
     An image of the Earth’s surface made by means of artificial satellites.